Semi-Unsupervised Microscopy Segmentation with Fuzzy Logic and Spatial Statistics for Cross-Domain Analysis Using a GUI: Methodology

 \subsection{Data Acquisition}

-The first experiments used 10 primary real-time $1920 \times 1440$ images (\textbf{Dataset-1}) of low-contrast myoblast cultures from our lab, featuring irregular, unstained cells with often obscured boundaries due to motion.
-The methodology was also tested on the LIVECell dataset (\textbf{Dataset-2}) \cite{Edlund2021}, comprising diverse cell types and $3180$ cells.
-Finally, we segment the images (\textbf{Dataset-3}) of controllable laser traces on surface patterns and evaluate the robustness of our model across domains.
+The first experiments used 10 primary real-time $1920 \times 1440$ images (\textbf{Dataset-1}\footnote{Dataset avilable on github link.}) of low-contrast myoblast (C2C12 cell) cultures from our lab, featuring irregular, unstained cells with often obscured boundaries due to motion.
+The cells were phographed using bright-field microscope.
+The methodology was also tested on the publicly avaiable LIVECell dataset (\textbf{Dataset-2}\footnote{\url{https://sartorius-research.github.io/LIVECell/}}) \cite{Edlund2021}, which comprises diverse cell types and 3,180 cells, with a modality of phase-contrast microscopy.
+Finally, we segment the images (\textbf{Dataset-3}\footnote{Dataset avilable on github link.}) of controllable laser traces on surface patterns and evaluate the robustness of our model across domains.